A Decade of Transformation

 The University of Winnipeg Community Renewal Corporation, a not-for-profit charitable corporation, spearheads and manages campus development.
 UWCRC is guided by a four pillared concept of sustainability (environmental, social, economic and cultural) and actively develops partnerships with community, private and public sector organizations.

-Under construction at 320 Colony – Opening summer 2016!
-Downtown Commons apartment block - south of Buhler Centre
+Now Open - Downtown Commons apartment block - south of Buhler Centre

 On November 25, 2013, UWinnipeg announced construction of a new housing complex at one of the city’s most iconic locations, between Buhler Centre and the Winnipeg Art Gallery, across from The Bay.
-The mixed-use building is designed to accommodate both students and community residents.
-A completion date for the project is late summer 2016.
+The mixed-use building accommodates both students and community residents.

 - 14 storeys, 112,000 square feet